npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 </div>

-<h3>Future work</h3>
+<h3>Issues & Future work</h3>
 <div>I have focused on the parts of a MusicXML specification that I need for a particular research project that centers around time, frequency, and location type information.
-If there is anything you want added let me know, or send a pull request.   </div>
+If there is anything you want added let me know, or send a pull request.</div>
 <div>
-One this missing is the encoding of global metadata (things such as composed year etc).
-Will include that as soon as possible.
+There are a couple of outsanding issues with the spec.
+Encoding of global metadata is needed(things such as composed year etc), more tests needed and also need to fix some tied note issues.
+Will get to this as soon as possible.
 </div>